pycontribs/python-vagrant/README.md

 - Provisioning VMs - up() accepts options like `no_provision`, `provision`, and `provision_with`, and there is a `provision()` method.
 - Using sandbox mode from the Sahara gem (https://github.com/jedi4ever/sahara).

+This project begain because I wanted python bindings for Vagrant so I could programmatically access my vagrant box using Fabric.
+Drop me a line to let me know how you use python-vagrant.
+I'd love to share more use cases.  -Todd DeLuca

+## Versioning and API Stability

 This package is _beta_ and its API is not guaranteed to be stable.
 The API attempts to be congruent with the `vagrant` API terminology, to facilitate